MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 19. Back on the API permissions blade, select **Grant admin consent for \<*your tenant name*>** and select **Yes** for the confirmation prompt.

-You've now completed the registration of this app with a secret, you're ready to run [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) with the parameters *AppId*, and *AppSecret*.
+Now you've completed the registration of this app with a secret, you're ready to run [Set-AIPAuthentication](/powershell/module/azureinformationprotection/set-aipauthentication) with the parameters *AppId*, and *AppSecret*.
 Additionally, you'll need your tenant ID.

 > [!TIP]
 >You can quickly copy your tenant ID by using Azure portal: **Azure Active Directory** > **Manage** > **Properties** > **Directory ID**.

-From our example with a tenant ID of 9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a:

-`Set-AIPAuthentication -AppId "77c3c1c3-abf9-404e-8b2b-4652836c8c66" -AppSecret "OAkk+rnuYc/u+]ah2kNxVbtrDGbS47L4" -TenantId "9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a"`

-When you run this command for the first time, you are prompted to sign in, which creates and securely stores the access token for your account in %localappdata%\Microsoft\MSIP.
-After this initial sign-in, you can label and protect files non-interactively on the computer.
-However, if you use a service account to label and protect files, and this service account cannot sign in interactively, use the *OnBehalfOf* parameter with Set-AIPAuthentication:
+1. Open Windows PowerShell with the **Run as administrator option**.

-1. Create a variable to store the credentials of an Active Directory account that is granted the user right assignment to sign in interactively.
-For example:
+2. In your PowerShell session, create a variable to store the credentials of your delegated user account that has an account in Active Directory with the user right assignment to sign in interactively.
+For example, if your account name is scv_scanner@contoso.com:

     	$pscreds = Get-Credential "scv_scanner@contoso.com"

+    You're prompted for this account's password.

 2. Run the Set-AIPAuthentication cmdlet, with the *OnBeHalfOf* parameter, specifying as its value the variable that you just created.
+Also specify your app registration values and the delegated user account in Azure AD.
 For example:

-    	Set-AIPAuthentication -AppId "77c3c1c3-abf9-404e-8b2b-4652836c8c66" -AppSecret "OAkk+rnuYc/u+]ah2kNxVbtrDGbS47L4" -TenantId "9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a" -OnBehalfOf $pscreds
+    	Set-AIPAuthentication -AppId "77c3c1c3-abf9-404e-8b2b-4652836c8c66" -AppSecret "OAkk+rnuYc/u+]ah2kNxVbtrDGbS47L4" -TenantId "9c11c87a-ac8b-46a3-8d5c-f4d0b72ee29a" -DelegatedUser scv_scanner@contoso.com -OnBehalfOf $pscreds

 ## Next steps